Ibadan Lectures on Toric Varieties: Toric Projective Varieties and Solving Equations

 Lemma~\ref{L:genericSystems} of Section~\ref{S:Bernstein} establishes the claim that there is an open set in $(\C^\calA)^n$ of systems with support $\calA$ all of which have the same number of isolated solutions and where each solution occurs with multiplicity one.
 Theorem~\ref{Th:SparseDiscriminant} describes the discriminant conditions that imply all solutions are isolated.
 Namely, that for each $w\in\R^n$, the \demph{facial system}

 has no solutions in $(\C^\times)^n$, where, for a Laurent polynomial $f$ with support $\calA$, $f_w$ is the restriction of $f$ to the monomials in $\calA_w$.
 This is also the initial form $\ini_w f$ of $f$ with respect to the weighted partial term order $\prec_w$.
+This partial term order is defined in Exercise~\ref{Ex:weightedTermOrder}, where you are asked to prove the previous claim.

 We use the projective toric variety $X_{\calA^+}$ to prove Kushnirenko's Theorem.
 The map $\varphi_\calA$ parameterizes $X_{\calA^+}$, and we first understand when this parametrization is injective.
 The \demph{affine span} of a set $\calA$ is